dhlab-basel/JourneyStar/index.markdown

 Corresponding SHACL node shape:
       js-shacl:LocationShape
 ```
-Below, you can see an example of an RDF representation of a location:
+Below, you can see an example RDF representation of a location:

 ![Location Representation](docs/images/location_example.png)

 ***
 ## Person
 The `js:Person` is an OWL class representing a person who undertakes a journey or
- is involved in a journey (such as: hotel owner, waiter/waitress, travel companion, etc.).
+ is involved in a journey (such as hotel owner, waiter/waitress, travel companion, etc.).

 ```
 IRI: <http://journey-star.dhlab.unibas.ch/ontology/JourneyStar#Person>